MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/Update-MgUserOutlookTaskGroupTaskFolderTask.md

   - `[OutlookTaskGroupId <String>]`: The unique identifier of outlookTaskGroup
   - `[OutlookTaskId <String>]`: The unique identifier of outlookTask
   - `[ProfilePhotoId <String>]`: The unique identifier of profilePhoto
-  - `[SingleValueLegacyExtendedPropertyId <String>]`: The unique identifier of singleValueLegacyExtendedProperty
   - `[TodoTaskId <String>]`: The unique identifier of todoTask
   - `[TodoTaskListId <String>]`: The unique identifier of todoTaskList
   - `[UserId <String>]`: The unique identifier of user

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the task.
+`MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>`: The collection of multi-value extended properties defined for the task.
 Read-only.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Value <String[]>]`: A collection of property values.

-RECURRENCE `<IMicrosoftGraphPatternedRecurrence>`: patternedRecurrence
+`RECURRENCE <IMicrosoftGraphPatternedRecurrence>`: patternedRecurrence
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Pattern <IMicrosoftGraphRecurrencePattern>]`: recurrencePattern
     - `[(Any) <Object>]`: This indicates any property can be added to this object.